m4chi/Atsumori_research/index.md

 Figure 10.3 Annotated Visualization of User Network, Users Related by Co-appearance in the Comments of a Video, Emphasized by Weighted Degree.
 ![Annotated Visualization of User Network](figures/Roth_Fig10.3_peoplerelations_allnofilter_allregions_sample1934_full_videotype_annotated.svg)
-Explore this network in the [interactive version](networks/network10.3/index.html).
+Explore this network in the [interactive version](networks/network10.3/index.html) (due to the number opf nodes this visualization could ).

 # Meta
 <!--- **Zenodo Repository Snapshots